Hywan/PhdThesis/README.md

 # Compile

 How to compile the document?
-Blazing easy:
+Deadly simple:

     $ cd PhdThesis
     $ make bib